C*-algebras and Equivalences for C*-correspondences: Preliminaries

 \section{Preliminaries}

-We use \cite{Lan95} as a general reference for Hilbert $\ca$-modules and $\ca$- correspondences.
+We use Lance's book \cite{Lan95} as a general reference for Hilbert $\ca$-modules and Katsura's paper \cite{Kat04} for $\ca$-correspondences.

 An \emph{inner-product right $A$-module} over a $\ca$-algebra $A$ is a linear space $X$ which is a right $A$-module together with an $A$-valued inner product.
 For $\xi \in X$ we define $\nor{\xi}_X:= \nor{\sca{\xi,\xi}_A}_A^{1/2}$.
 The $A$-module $X$ will be called a \emph{right Hilbert $A$-module} if it is complete with respect to the norm $\nor{\cdot}_X$.
 In this case $X$ will be denoted by $X_A$.
 It is straightforward to prove that if $(a_i)$ is an approximate unit in $A$ or in the closed ideal $\sca{X,X}_X$, then $(a_i)$ is also a right contractive approximate unit (c.a.i.) for $X$.

 Dually we call $X$ a \emph{left Hilbert $A$-module} if it is complete with respect to the norm induced by a \emph{left $A$-module inner-product } $\lsca{\cdot,\cdot}_X$.
 The term \emph{Hilbert module} is reserved for the right Hilbert modules, whereas the left case will be clearly stated.